 Realty Income Corp.
 (O) Gains As Market Dips: What You Should Know

-Heading into today, shares of the real estate investment trust had gained 4.58% over the past month, lagging the Finance sector's gain of 5.24% and the S&P 500's gain of 5.76% in that time.
+Heading into today, shares of the real estate investment trust had gained 6.68% over the past month, outpacing the Finance sector's gain of 3.74% and the S&P 500's loss of 0.13% in that time.

 Investors will be hoping for strength from Realty Income Corp. as it approaches its next earnings release.
 The company is expected to report EPS of $0.94, up 11.9% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $545.83 million, up 30.56% from the year-ago period.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.88% higher.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.84% higher.
 Realty Income Corp. currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Realty Income Corp. currently has a Forward P/E ratio of 18.09.
-For comparison, its industry has an average Forward P/E of 16.43, which means Realty Income Corp. is trading at a premium to the group.
+Digging into valuation, Realty Income Corp. currently has a Forward P/E ratio of 18.14.
+This valuation marks a premium compared to its industry's average Forward P/E of 16.54.

-Investors should also note that O has a PEG ratio of 4.29 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The REIT and Equity Trust - Retail was holding an average PEG ratio of 2.29 at yesterday's closing price.
+Also, we should mention that O has a PEG ratio of 4.3.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+REIT and Equity Trust - Retail stocks are, on average, holding a PEG ratio of 2.31 based on yesterday's closing prices.

 Zacks' Top Picks to Cash in on Artificial Intelligence